javascript-tutorial/es.javascript.info/README.md

 Thank you!

 P.S.
-The full list of languages can be found at <https://github.com/javascript-tutorial/translate>.
+The full list of languages and the general information can be found at <https://github.com/javascript-tutorial/translate>.

 ## Structure